Published: July 2015. Next review: 2024.

 - Standardised delivery of intensive care services in rural, remote and metropolitan NSW hospitals

-- Strengthen and sustain the functions required to support the inpatient critical care needs of NSW
+- Strengthened and sustained functions required to support the inpatient critical care needs of NSW

-Reduce in unplanned admissions, length of stay, transfers and retrievals translating into better coordinated patient care and significant cost savings to NSW Health.
+- Reduction in unplanned admissions, length of stay, transfers and retrievals translating into better coordinated patient care and significant cost savings to NSW Health